mhavey/marklogic/uml2es/tutorials/papyrus_model_edit.md

 To help map this to Entity Services, we'll add a few stereotypes to our model.

-- We will make the id attribute a primary key.
+First we will make the id attribute a primary key.
 To do this, select the id attribute.
 In the Properties panel select Profile.
 Click the + button above Applied Stereotypes.
 From the list of applicable stereotypes select PK and click the arrow to move it to Applied Stereotypes.

 ![Project in Papyrus - id PK](pap_model_idpk.png)